baking-bad/tzkt/Tzkt.Api/Swagger/Description.md

 Please, refer to https://tzkt.io/api to check relevant rate limits for different pricing plans.

-Also, TzKT Pro provides you with the additional HTTP headers to show the allowed limits, number of available requests and the time remaining (in seconds) until the quota is reset.
+Also, MvKT Pro provides you with the additional HTTP headers to show the allowed limits, number of available requests and the time remaining (in seconds) until the quota is reset.
 Here's an example:

 ```